 Help with many outdoor activities such as games, contests, concession tasks, and greeting our visitors for fun events such as our Family Easter Party, and Family Halloween.

-Teen volunteers, that are at least 14 years old by the week(s) in which they want to volunteer, supervise the daily activities of our popular summer Day Camps, in conjunction with college interns and staff.
+Teen volunteers, that are at least 14 years old by the week(s) in which they want to volunteer, assist the daily activities of our popular summer Day Camps, in conjunction with college interns and staff.
 Volunteering for Day Camp involves a minimum participation of 1-2 weeks during the summer.
+Applications are now closed.